gedrutten/Portfolio/content/3644QCA/Day14.md

 {{< figure src="/img/3644QCA/day14/IMG_5379.jpg" link="/img/3644QCA/day14/IMG_5379.jpg" width="100%" >}}

 View from the southern exit of the Temple of Heaven.
-There was a single paved path down the centre that was apparently reserved for the emporer to walk along in the past.
+There was a single paved path down the centre that was apparently reserved for the Emporer to walk along in the past.

 After this, I headed back to the train station for my return journey.
-Since my frind was a local, he was able to order a DiDi for me - similar to an Uber back home.
+Since my friend was a local, he was able to order a DiDi for me - similar to an Uber back home.
 Unfortunately, like a lot of things, these aren't accessible as a foreigner which makes travel quite difficult.

 {{< figure src="/img/3644QCA/day14/IMG_5387.jpg" link="/img/3644QCA/day14/IMG_5387.jpg" width="100%" >}}